clacount/LendingFair/README.md

 # Loan Randomizer

+Provided for internal testing and security review only.

 This is a simple local web app for assigning loans to loan officers using fair random distribution.

 ## How to use